viper-666/crossfire_roof_module/README.md

 Deutsche Anleitung: [LIESMICH.md](https://github.com/viper-666/xf_roof_module/blob/master/LIESMICH.md)

-This module allows you to open / close the Crossfire's soft top without having to press and hold the Open / Close button all the time.
+This module allows you to open / close the Crossfire's convertible top without having to press and hold the Open / Close button all the time.

 Another feature is that you can set up the speed at which you can do this in the Arduino Sketch.
 The default is 31 mph (50 kph) (variable "int GESCHWINDIGKEIT = 50" attention it is in kph not in mph) and should not be increased.
-If the speed at which you open the soft top is too high, this will damage your convertible top or the mechanics.
+If the speed at which you open the convertible top is too high, this will damage your convertible top or the mechanics.

 In addition, the windows are automatically raised after the convertible top is opened.
-There is also an emergency stop function simply push the button, no matter which direction, again and the roof stops.
+There is also an emergency stop function simply push the button, no matter which direction, again and the convertible top stops.

 I have tested the module for several months without problems but it could damage your car.
 Therefore, a replica is done at your own risk!